 Here are some of the reasons why we love Melamine ware:

 - Can Be Used Indoors Or Outdoors – Melamine can be used indoors or outdoors.
 It is a great reusable product for indoor and outdoor needs, such as camping.

 - FDA Approved – All Melamine ware is FDA approved.

 - Dishwasher Safe – All Melamine ware is also dishwasher safe.

-- Great Patterns – Melamine ware gives you the ability to put a lot of bright and unique patterns on the dinnerware.
+- Great Patterns – Melamine ware lets you put many bright and unique patterns on the dinnerware.

-- Great Price Points – Melamine has excellent price points compared to many other kinds of dinnerware materials.
+- Great Price Points – Melamine has excellent price points compared to many other dinnerware materials.